steno-aarhus/research/about/github.md

 create something on a website and it going online in as little time as possible.
-That means, the person wanting to contribute should not need to coordinate with someone else, wait for someone else to do it, or that it take a long time for a change to be approved and put online.
+That means, the person wanting to contribute should not need to coordinate with someone else, wait for someone else to do it, or that it takes a long time for a change to be approved and put online.
 We want to empower researchers.

 Because of this, GitHub is the best and optimal tool to use.
 We already